-- Micro hydro has been installed with a capacity of 32 kVA in 2008. - The unit is managed and maintained by the village electricity committee. - Most households contributed INR 1,000 (USD 12.231) each, towards the capital cost of the system, with some villagers contributing in-kind through unpaid labor for its installation. - Villagers have also taken the initiative to install a carpentry saw machine, a flour machine, and an oil expeller, making use of the electricity generated at the site.
+- Micro hydro has been installed with a capacity of 32 kVA which generates 20-25 kVA electricity in 2008. - The unit is managed and maintained by the village electricity committee. - Most households each contributed INR 1,000 (USD 12.227) towards the capital cost of the system, with some villagers contributing in-kind through unpaid labor for its installation. - Villagers have also taken the initiative to install a carpentry saw machine, a flour machine, and an oil expeller, making use of the electricity generated at the site.